 This is the number of waterlilies you should consider for your pond size based on the coverage of each type.

 This does not indicate how far each waterlily will spread but allows for free water around each plant.

 - Miniature waterlilies (Pygmaea Helvola, Pygmaea Rubra)

-- Dwarf waterlilies (Aurora, candida, Laydekeri Fulgens, Perry’s Baby Red, Walter Pagels, Yuh Ling)
+- Dwarf waterlilies (Aurora, candida, Laydekeri Fulgens, Perry's Baby Red, Paul Hariot)

 - Large waterlilies (Alba, Attraction, Darwin, Gladstoniana, Marliacaea Carnea, Moorei)

-- A small area pond with a base deeper than 30cm (12″) will not be suitable for a miniature waterlily unless you place it on bricks or a basket full of gravel to raise it to the depth of water specified for ‘above the top’ of the basket.
+- A small surface area pond with a deeper base than 30cm (12") will not be suitable for a miniature waterlily unless you place it on bricks or a basket full of gravel to raise it to the depth of water specified for 'above the top' of the basket.

-- A large waterlily in a shallow pond will reach its optimum size quicker than expected as it will grow well in the warmer shallow water and spread wider.
+- A large waterlily in a shallower pond will reach its optimum size quicker than expected as it will grow well in the warmer shallow water and spread wider.

 To start a new waterlily in your pond: